mingleg7756/cyoa/scenario/walk_away-situation.md

-## You met a businessman and your a trillionaire now
+## Good luck on your life with that 25 cents quarter in your possession.